ASaiM/hmp_mock_tests/doc/report/report.md

 None of the first two axes discriminates between samples.
 Variability between both samples seems then less important than variability between both workflows and mostly variability between GO slim terms.

-*EBI metagenomics* and ASaiM functional results are similar in terms of GO slim terms abundance: the discrimination between both workflow results appears as a secondary explanation for variability in GO slim term abundances.
+Similar function results are obtained for *EBI metagenomics* and ASaiM workflows when we look at GO slim terms abundance: the discrimination between both workflow results appears only as a secondary explanation for variability in GO slim term abundances.

 ## Taxonomically-related functional results

 In *HUMAnN2* results, abundances of gene families and pathways are stratified at the community level.
-We can then relate functional results to taxonomic result and answer questions such as "Which species contribute to which metabolic functions?
-In which proportion?". < 35\% of gene families (> 90\% of relative abundance) and > 80\% pathways (> 50\% of relative abundance) can be related to the community structure (species and their abundance, Table \ref{taxo_rel_funct_results}).
+We can then relate functional results to taxonomic results and answer questions such as "Which species contribute to which metabolic functions?
+And, in which proportion?". < 35\% of gene families (> 90\% of relative abundance) and > 80\% pathways (> 50\% of relative abundance) can be then related to the community structure (species and their abundance, Table \ref{taxo_rel_funct_results}).

 \begin{table}[h!]
 \centering